CrashOverride85/zc95/docs/LuaNotes.md

 `EnableTriphase(true)` must be called first.

-Links `linked` channel to `lead` channel - causes a pulse on the linked channel to be generated to overlap with lead channel.
+Links `linked` channel to `lead` channel - causes a pulse on the linked channel to be generated to overlap with the lead channel.
 An offset of 0% would generate the pulses simultaneously, where 100% would cause the pulses on the linked channel to be generated as the pulse on the lead finishes.
-Once a channel is linked, the linked chanel should not be controlled directly other than changing its power setting - i.e. don't call `ChannelOn`, `SetPulseWidth` etc. for it - doing so will cause it to be unlinked.
+Once a channel is linked, the linked channel should not be controlled directly other than changing its power setting - i.e. don't call `ChannelOn`, `SetPulseWidth` etc. for it - doing so will cause it to be unlinked.

 See triphase section later for further details.